REGULAR SAVING AND INVESTING

 Setting aside an emergency fund is The first thing you should consider when planning your money.
 Once that is resolved, you can focus on your larger aspirations.
 Your investment strategy should reflect these goals.
 If you want results in the long run, you must stay invested for that period.
 Choosing your investments means looking at hidden charges and fees, the risk involved, the lock-in period, and return rates.
 A professional financial adviser can help you determine the best options considering your target.

 - Standard of living

 Many expats retire abroad to avail favourable weather, the standard of living, and pension options.
 If you hope to retire abroad, you may have to plan for a pension transfer.
 Depending on the destination country, several legalities are attached that determine if and how much tax will be levied on your retirement funds.

 If your job requires you to move around, your money should be able to maintain, if not elevate, your lifestyle.
 An ideal financial plan would offer you flexibility and adaptability when you move to a new country.
 Even if your money stays in one country, it should remain accessible.

 You may be familiar with tax laws in the UK, but changing jurisdictions can bring confusion and uncertainty.
 It is crucial to understand the taxation nitty gritty as an expat.
-Particularly when you have long-term financial goals, taxation may eat away at your returns.
-Download our free tax country guides to help you understand what your local tax rules are as a British expat.
+Taxation may eat away at your returns, particularly when you have long-term financial goals.
+Download our free tax country guides to help you understand your local tax rules as a British expat.

 What to do

-For all of these aspects, a financial adviser who understands planning for expats can help you out.
+For all these aspects, a financial adviser who understands expats planning can help you.
 At Hoxton Capital Management, our advisers are particularly aware of the daily financial concerns of expats.
 Schedule a call to get started on your wealth creation.